Princess Cecylia Lubomirska

 Princess Cecylia Lubomirska (28 June 1907 – 20 September 2001) was a member of the House of Lubomirski by birth and a Princess of Bourbon-Two Sicilies through her marriage to Prince Gabriel of Bourbon-Two Sicilies.

 Family

-Cecylia was the second child and only daughter of Prince Kazimierz Lubomirski and his wife Countess Teresą Marią Matylda Wodzicką z Granowa.
+Cecylia was the second child and only daughter of Prince Kazimierz Lubomirski and his wife Countess Teresa Maria Matylda Wodzicka z Granowa.
 Through her father, Cecylia was a great-granddaughter of Count Andrzej Artur Zamoyski and a great-great-granddaughter of Count Stanisław Kostka Zamoyski.

 Marriage and issue

 Cecylia married Prince Gabriel of Bourbon-Two Sicilies, twelfth child and youngest son of Prince Alfonso of Bourbon-Two Sicilies, Count of Caserta and his wife Princess Antonietta of Bourbon-Two Sicilies, on 15 September 1932 in Kraków.
 Cecylia and Gabriel had four children: